Skip to content

 The tiered backend combines Valkey (fast) with S3 (durable):

-• Download: Try Valkey first.
-If miss or error, fall back to S3.
+• Download: try Valkey first (sub-millisecond reads); on miss or error, fall back to S3.

 When backend is not local, Rocky syncs state automatically: